Sick Pay Insurance

 • Foreign travel to areas of active internal conflict, high terrorism risk, political instability or countries the Foreign and Commonwealth Office (FCO) has advised against visiting.

-It will also not cover:
+It also won’t cover:

 • Pregnancy and childbirth